-Customers with AG or COM meters will be billed once a year, after July 1, for the Over-Allocation Penalties accrued to their COM or AG meters during the previous the fiscal year.
+Commercial and agricultural customers will be billed once a year, after July 1, for the Over-Allocation Penalties accrued to their COM or AG meters during the previous the fiscal year.
 The monthly bills for COM and AG meters will report the fiscal-year cumulative usage during the year to assist with management of water use.
 Customers will be notified in advance of actual and potential drought stage changes.

 At the end of the fiscal year, the over-allocation charges for COM and AG meters will be prorated by the total percentage of water MOWD received from Casitas MWD during the year.
-For example, if MOWD took 40% of its water from Casitas MWD during the year, then 40% of a customer's over-allocation penalty amount will be calculated using the "from Casitas" over-allocation rate and 60% will be calculated using the "MOWD wells" over-allocation rate.
-More information on this procedure will be available in MOWD's rates and fees documents.
+For example, if MOWD took 40% of its water from Casitas MWD during the year, then 40% of a customer's over-allocation penalty amount will be calculated using the "from Casitas" overallocation rate and 60% will be calculated using the "MOWD wells" over-allocation rate.
+More information on this procedure will be available in the rates and fees documents, to be adopted.